amalsharma24/Fetch_Rewards/README.md

 Data structure  reviewed in Python file

-Second: Write a query that directly answers a predetermined question from a business stakeholder Fetch_Rewards.sql - Table, Constraints and Insert statement Fetch_Rewards_queries.sql - SQL queries & stored procedures which answers business questions
+Second: Write a query that directly answers a predetermined question from a business stakeholder I have used both MySQL and Sql server management studio but have uploaded only MySQL file here Fetch_Rewards.sql - Table, Constraints and Insert statement Fetch_Rewards_queries.sql - SQL queries & stored procedures which answers business questions